Purityyy1/Eaglercraft-Java-1.20/README.md

 ### Eaglercraft 1.20 is Eaglercraft BUT written in Python 🐍 and is a newer version of REAL Minecraft! ✨

-## 🎮 Eaglercraft 1.20 is different for other Eaglercraft clients because:
+## 🎮 Eaglercraft 1.20 is different from other Eaglercraft clients because:

 ### Instant boot time ⏩